What’s Nitro Coffee? Everything You Need To Know…

 Nitro Cold Brew Coffee = Cold Brewed Coffee… Infused with Nitrogen.

-Nitro coffee is cold brew coffee infused with the colorless, odorless gas nitrogen.
+Nitro coffee is simply cold brew coffee infused with the colorless, odorless gas nitrogen.
 Sounds strange?

 We put gases into cold beverages all the time; the gas carbon dioxide is what gives soda pop its characteristic bubbles and is why we refer to it as being “carbonated”.